atdh/individual_project_db_3010/README.md

 <img src="https://i.imgur.com/HWoTgKh.png" width="550">

 ## Our Database
 We are using Binary Search Tree as our data structure for inserting, searching, and deleting values.
-Each node will contain username and password along with hash aka unique id for secure database/ easy and accurate search.
+Each node will contain username and password along with hash (which is used to uniquely identify each entry/node).
 Upon running the program, the user is given 4 option.

 **Further Info:**
 - We are using a data file (called "data.txt") as a way to store and manipulate the files; we are essentially using the data file as an array to store the entries of data